-Gillespie, a Republican, was the representative for North Carolina's 5th congressional district from 1803 to 1805.
+Gillespie was the representative for North Carolina’s 5th congressional district and was a Republican.
+He served from 1803 to 1805.

-He was previously the representative for North Carolina's 6th congressional district (1795-1799); and the representative for North Carolina's 6th congressional district (1793-1795; Anti-Administration).
+He was previously the representative for North Carolina’s 6th congressional district as a Republican from 1795 to 1799; and the representative for North Carolina’s 6th congressional district as an Anti-Administration from 1793 to 1795.

 From Jan 1794 to Mar 1805, Gillespie missed 68 of 439 roll call votes, which is 15.5%.
 This is on par with the median of 17.7% among the lifetime records of representatives serving in Mar 1805.
 The chart below reports missed votes over time.